 If you have good climbing skills and feeling confident, try to make your way further into the cave.

-Climbing Inside Keyhole Cave
+Climbing inside Keyhole Cave

 The route into the upper level of the Keyhole Cave requires a 30-foot class III climb.

 There are two main routes up – some hikers go left, while others prefer the right.
+Most recommend climbing to the right, which is the route we took as well.

 Whichever path you choose, grippy shoes and solid climbing skills are essential.